YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_GxE.md

 ## Quick start-up examples

-The below gives an example to use SPAGxE<sub>CCT</sub> to analyze ordinal binary trait.
+The below gives an example to use SPAGxE<sub>CCT</sub> to analyze binary trait.

 ```
 library(SPAGxECCT)